digama0/dae-parser/README.md

 This is a parser for the Collada (`.dae`) format, used for interchange between 3D renderers and games.
 Compared to the [`collada`](https://crates.io/crates/collada) crate, this crate attempts to more directly represent the Collada data model, and it is also significantly more complete.

-Currently it only supports reading, but writing is a planned addition.
+It supports both reading and writing.

 ## Usage